jeanbaptistejacq/Naturalia-Web-Scraping/README.md

 ## Getting Started

-We are going to use Naturalia product (5L Bottle of water) search result link as the source of our raw data [link](https://bio.naturalia.fr/products/MPX_2138023/details).
+We are going to use Naturalia product (5L bottle of water) search result link as the source of our raw data [link](https://bio.naturalia.fr/products/MPX_2138023/details).
 <br/>
 <br/>
 <img width="941" alt="Capturescrappp" src="https://github.com/jeanbaptistejacq/Naturalia-Web-Scraping/assets/80902643/deb52697-4f98-4e10-a45e-cfdbd3ea1866">